BoPeng/home-media-organizer/docs/README.md

 The entries and values in this configuration file correspond to subcommand and options of `hmo`, except for `default`, which specifies parameters for all commands.

 **NOTE**: If you have multiple configuration files, their values will be merged.

+### Batch, Dryrun, and Interactive Mode

+`hmo` demands user-confirmation for any operation it performs on media files.
+By default, a prompt will be displayed for you to select `Yes/No`, although entering `ENTER` will assume `Yes`.

+Two options `--yes/-y` and `--no/-n` are provided to override this behavior.

+- `--yes/-y` runs the script in batch mode.
+If assumes `--yes` for all prompts and performs the operations without extra confirmation.
+- `--no/-n` runs the script in dryrun mode.
+If assumes `--no` for all prompts and print out a message indicating what would have been done.

+By default, all operations that require interactive user confirmations will be run in a single process and process sequentially.
+However, the command will be run in **multiprocessing mode** (with number of jobs controllable by option `--jobs`) when `--yes` or `--no` is specified.

 ## Explore Your Home Media Library